rdtmaster/compactbro/README.md

 CRTPath = "/certs/certificate.pem"
 ```

-You will need to "Add security exception" when visiting https://i.reddit.com for the first time.
+You will need to "Add security exception" when visiting https://localhost/ for the first time.
 During these operations you will see a lot of security here-be-dragons-like warnings.
 In general it is safe to ignore them since you are dealing with certificates you just signed yourself, but note that you do everything at your own risk.
+You can use your own domain as well.

 ## V1 roadmap
 - [x] Front page